girlscript/winter-of-contributing/Machine_Learning/ML_For_Sequential_Data_&_Visual_Data/ML_8.6_Transformers (D) .md

 **Using Transformer for language modelling**

 Al-Rfou et al. (2018) proposed the idea of applying the Transformer model for language modeling.
-According to him, the entire corpus can be split into fixed-length segments
+According to him, the entire corpus can be split into fixed-length segments.
+Then, train the model on segments independently ignoring all  previous contextual information.
+This model does not suffer the vanishing gradiet problem but context-fragmentation limits its longer-term dependency learning.
+During the evaluation phase, the segment is shifted to the right by only one position.The new segment needs to repeat the same process.

 ![image](https://user-images.githubusercontent.com/46518960/141615449-df9cfd56-6837-43b4-a446-9e57daf1e347.png)